panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_route53/README.md

 Now build the project and deploy it on cloudformation

 ## Step 4

-Domain Name System is the phonebook of the internet.
-The general purpose of a nameserver is to translate domain names to IP addresses.
-So when you type in `panacloud.com` in your browser, first there will be a request to a DNS server to obtain the site's IP address.
-Using the Route 53 DNS service from AWS you can configure your domain's DNS records or even buy a new domain there.

-## Step 5
 **Note**: If you have other services attached to your domain - like email or subdomains - those will stop working after changing nameservers.
 So unless you know what you are doing I suggest creating a new domain to play with AWS - you can get a free domain on [freenom.com](https://www.freenom.com/).
 It is possible to retain all existing services but it requires different configuration.

 1. Now after creating a new domain, go back to the AWS route 53 service.
 On the Hosted zones main page click on your domain (which you’ve just created).